 Home | Trips | About Trips | Dates & Prices | About Us | Photos | Reservations | Contact Us

-KILLER WHALES (Oricnus orca)
+Killer Whales (Oricnus orca)

 Killer Whales (Oricnus orca)Our sea kayaking tours into Johnstone Strait and Blackfish Sound take us into the best coastal waters in North America in which to observe wild Killer Whales (Orca whales).
 Our time spent observing Killer Whales has inspired us to learn as much as we can about them and to play an active role in contributing to their conservation and survival.